Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: A Fukaya-Seidel Type A-infinity -category of Three-Manifolds

-Again, the LG SQM will localize onto configurations that set the LHS and RHS of the squared term in \eqref{sqm action 2d LG} \textit{simultaneously} to zero.
+Again, the LG SQM will localize onto configurations that set the LHS and RHS of the expression within the squared term in \eqref{sqm action 2d LG} \textit{simultaneously} to zero.
 In other words, it would localize onto the $\tau$-invariant critical points of $h(\phi)$ that correspond to the LG solitons defined by \eqref{soliton equations in 2d model complexified}.

 For our consideration of $G$ and $M_3$, the LG solitons, like their endpoints, would be isolated and non-degenerate.
-Thus, $h$ can be regarded as a real Morse function in $\mathcal{M}(\R, \mathscr A_3)$.
+Thus, $h$ can be regarded as a real-valued Morse functional in $\mathcal{M}(\R, \mathscr A_3)$.

 \textit{Morphisms from $\mathcal{A}_I(\theta)$ to $\mathcal{A}_J(\theta)$ as Floer Homology Classes of Intersecting Thimbles} It will now be useful to describe the LG soliton solutions via the notion of a thimble, which can be thought of as submanifolds of a certain fiber space over the complex $W$-plane.
 Specifically, solutions satisfying